alan589/mapty/README.md

 # About
-Aplicativo web feito durante o curso [The Complete JavaScript Course](https://www.udemy.com/course/the-complete-javascript-course/) com algumas funcionalidades novas implementadas por mim
+Web application made during [The Complete JavaScript Course](https://www.udemy.com/course/the-complete-javascript-course/) with some new features implemented by me.

-A aplicação consiste em mapear exercícios através de um mapa interativo
+The application consists of mapping exercises through an interactive map.

 ## Overview